commonform/cftemplate/README.md

 The business logic is up to you.
 If you want you can write TypeScript or whatever as long as it provides the right interface.

+See `examples/id.js` for an example of a pass-through "identity" function.